 So, guess what?
-It turns out that Cobra Kai — a TV series that looks at the complicated modern adult lives of The Karate Kid foes Daniel LaRusso and Johnny Lawrence — is absolutely fantastic.
-Composing duo Zach Robinson and Leo Birenberg, interviewed here today, play a major role in the show’s success.
+It turns out that Cobra Kai — a YouTube series that looks at the complicated modern adult lives of The Karate Kid foes Daniel LaRusso and Johnny Lawrence — is absolutely fantastic.
+Composer duo Zach Robinson and Leo Birenberg, interviewed here today, play a major role in the show’s success.
 Listening to the recently released Cobra Kai soundtrack only reinforces that assessment.

 It was easy to be skeptical of the metamodernist YouTube Red show at a time when studios are bringing back beloved characters for new seasons or films with mixed results.
 But no, let’s be clear: Cobra Kai has great performances, an interesting story centered on family and redemption, hilarious dialogue, and a fantastic score that blends traditional orchestrations with 1980s metal and synthwave.
 (Regular Vehlinggo readers will recognize Robinson as early synthwaver D/A/D, something you can learn more about in my previous interview with him.)

-“Musically, we knew we weren’t going to come in and score the entire thing like a D/A/D album, because that’s not what the show is about nor would it be appropriate,” Robinson says.
+“Musically, we knew we weren’t going to come in and score the entire thing like a D/A/D album, because that’s not what the show is about nor would it be appropriate,” Robinson says of the Cobra Kai soundtrack.
 “BUT, there are times, like with [new character] Miguel’s training montage, where we knew the score needed the ‘80s sound.
 It’s leaning into the sentimentality of nostalgia, while not weighing down the new material.”

 In this Q&A with Robinson and Birenberg, who have worked together on the Christophe Beck scoring team for films such as Ant-Man and Edge of Tomorrow, we tackle: many facets of scoring for Cobra Kai; how damn hard it was to choose which tracks to include on the release that will include a deluxe CD edition via La-La Land on May 22; the character development of foes Daniel and Johnny; and how Cobra Kai treats the concept of nostalgia for such a beloved piece of intellectual property; among other things.